 Strategic planning sessions are at least one day but often expand into a second day, several weeks or even months.
 I have found that once an organization identifies goals, writes a mission statement, or the leader articulates expectations, there is the need to follow up with a specific plan of implementation.
 That plan should also be followed up by a plan of accountability, re-calibration, risk-analysis, budgeting, and messaging.
 Then we need to circle back and often start again with our mission, vision and expectations - adjusting and adapting throughout the process.
 Strategic planning and implementation is a long and thorough process, but can be extremely rewarding at the final roll out!

-Launch Learning Systems is a woman-owned, veteran-owned small business registered in the state of Florida.
+Launch Learning Systems is a third-party certified woman-owned, veteran-owned small business registered in the state of Florida.

 For federal contracts: CAGE: 7W3G0.
 DUNS #: 080724929